Palestinian Nakba Day Amman Jordan

-May 15 was the 75th anniversary of the Nakba – aka the “catastrophe” – when Palestinians experienced the “dispossession and loss of their homeland”.
-Amman has a large Palestinian population, and during the day, I listened to lamented messages echoing throughout the city from minarets and elsewhere.
-They were especially noticeable after dusk.
-Although I didn’t understand the Arabic spoken, the words were clearly heart-felt.
+During the day, I listened to lamented messages echoing throughout the city from mosque minarets.
+They were especially noticeable at dusk.
+Although I didn’t understand the Arabic spoken, the mournful words were clearly heart-felt.

-Palestinians protest against their “displacement” in different ways.
+Palestinians protest against “displacement” in different ways.
 Some carry Palestinian flags or brandish keys from homes that were taken away from them.
 The keys “illustrate their hope of returning to Palestine, going home to the land of their ancestors, and reoccupying the villages and cities where they were born“.

 _____________